 - General dentistry – preventive care and fillings

-- Oral surgery - extractions/treatment of fractures
+- Oral Surgery – extractions/treatment of fractures

-- Prosthodontics - dentures and bridges
+- Prosthodontics – dentures, crowns and cemented bridges.

 - Endodontics – root canal therapy